apinstein/jqjobs/README.md

 * JQManagedJob is a wrapper for JQJob's which contains metadata used to manage the job (status, priority, etc).
 * JQStore is where JQManagedJob's are persisted.
 The application queues jobs in a JQStore for later processing.
 * JQWorker runs jobs from the queue.
 It is typically run in a background process.
+* JQDelayedJob is a utility class for registering a function or job to be run after the script exits.

 The JQStore manages the queue and persistence of the JQManagedJob's.